ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 forlinx@ok3588:/# gst-play-1.0 /userdata/piano2-CoolEdit.mp3 --audiosink="alsasink device=plughw:2,0"
 ```

-HDMI RX Audio Capture
+- HDMI RX Audio Capture

-Hardware Connection:
+**Hardware Connection:**

-+ Connect the HDMI output connector of the laptop to the HDMI RX connector of the OK3588 board using the HDMI cable;
+​       ○ Connect the HDMI output connector of the laptop to the HDMI RX connector of the OK3588 board using the HDMI cable;

-+ Connect headphones or speakers to the SPK OUT interface on the board.
+​       ○ Connect headphones or speakers to the SPK OUT interface on the board.

 Recording audio from HDMI RX input: